Bettles, Alaska: Old Bettles (1930–1960)

 The original village of Bettles first appeared on the 1930 U.S. Census as an unincorporated village.
 At that time, it was located on the west bank of the Koyukuk River, a mile west of its junction with the John River 66°54′25″N 151°40′59″W. With the construction of the airfield at Evansville 5 miles east, residents began relocating away by the 1940s and the post office closed in 1956.
 The original village would later be known as "Old Bettles."
 It would apparently last appear on the 1960 U.S. Census, although it is not entirely clear if the figures for 1950 and 1960 were for the settlement of the old village or for the new settlement around the airstrip in Evansville.
-It was reported the last residents left the old village in 1997, though several buildings still remain two decades later.
+It was reported the last residents left the old village in 1997, though several buildings still remained as of two decades later.

 New Bettles (1990–present)

 The present day city of "New" Bettles is about 5 miles east of the old settlement surrounding the Bettles Airstrip and was originally known as Evansville.
 It is located on the south bank of the Koyukuk River and east of where the John River flows into it.
 66°55′08″N 151°30′58″W. Although the area began to be settled around World War II with the construction of the airfield, it was not entirely clear if the population figures for 1950 and 1960 were for the "New" Bettles or the old village, which still was occupied until 1997.
 When Bettles ceased to report after the 1960 census, the area around the airfield reported as the unincorporated village of Evansville on the 1970 census and as a census-designated place on the 1980 census.
 In 1985, a section of unincorporated Evansville was carved out and incorporated as the city of Bettles, and it has appeared on the U.S. Census again beginning in 1990.

 As of the census of 2000, there were 43 people, 16 households, and 9 families residing in the city.
 The population density was 26.2 people per square mile (10.1 per km2).
-There were 36 housing units at an average density of 21.9/sq mi (8.5 per km).
+There were 36 housing units at an average density of 21.9/sq mi (8.5 per km2).
 The racial makeup of the city was 76.74% White, 18.60% Native American, and 4.65% from two or more races.